A categorical derivation of Lebesgue integration: Integration on an arbitrary measure space

 for any simple function $f$ on a measure space $X$ and any object $(F, v) \in \Bpar^2$.
 So, it suffices to prove that~\eqref{eq:Hilb-proxy} also holds for any $(F, v) \in \cat{H}$.
 Indeed, recall that if we write $i_c$ for the inclusion $f^{-1}(c) \incl X$ then by definition, $v^X_{f^{-1}(c)} = (Fi_c)(v_{f^{-1}(c)})$.
 Axiom~\KHilb\ therefore implies that the elements $v^X_{f^{-1}(c)}$ of $F(X)$ are orthogonal for distinct $c$, giving equality in~\eqref{eq:Hilb-proxy}. \end{proof}

-\paragraph{Acknowledgements} I thank Mark Meckes for allowing me to include Proposition~\ref{propn:mm}.
+\paragraph{Acknowledgements} I thank Mark Meckes for allowing me to include Proposition~\ref{propn:mm}, and Ruijun Lin for helpful comments and corrections.
 This work was supported at different times by an EPSRC Advanced Research Fellowship and a Leverhulme Trust Research Fellowship.